carpedavid/mortalcoilrpg/content.en/docs/the-dark-arts.md

 # Spellcasting

 Thralls are useful, to be sure, but spells allow you to break the laws of time, space, and causality.
-Before you can cast a spell, you must learn it — and as you might expect, that knowledge doesn't come easily.
+Before you can cast a spell, you must learn it – and as you might expect, that knowledge doesn’t come easily.

 ## Learning spells

-> Trying to learn the secrets of the dark arts is like trying to build ghost grenades by reading instructions written in a language you don't know, can never hope to learn, and which might not be a language at all.
+> Trying to learn the secrets of the dark arts is like trying to build a grenade by reading instructions written in a language you don't know, can never hope to learn, and which might not be a language at all.

 Learning a spell is an intentional process that takes time and effort and often involves creative or risky problem solving.
 To learn a spell, a character must first become aware of its existence and then take the steps necessary to decipher it.